 - Be “admissible” as an immigrant under the relevant immigration laws.

 TPS typically lasts from six to 18 months.
 When the TPS period terminates, the non-citizen’s immigration status returns to what it was prior to the TPS.
 TPS is not an avenue to permanent resident status, often known as a green card.
 However, in certain instances, a TPS beneficiary may immigrate permanently under another immigration law if qualified.

 If an individual qualifies for TPS status, he or she will be granted valid immigration status for a temporary period, will be eligible to obtain a work permit and will be allowed to work legally in the U.S. for the duration of the TPS, will be able to apply for travel authorization, and will be able to halt deportation and removal proceedings.
 TPS grantees, however, are ineligible for public benefits because they are not permanently residing in the U.S. according to immigration laws.

-Currently, there are eight countries that are certified by the government for special humanitarian treatment under immigration law: El Salvador, Haiti, Honduras, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen.
+As of early 2019, there are 10 countries that are certified by the government for special humanitarian treatment under immigration law: El Salvador, Haiti, Honduras, Nepal, Nicaragua, Somalia, Sudan, South Sudan, Syria, and Yemen.
 This list is subject to frequent changes, so you should check the USCIS website to verify whether a certain country is on the current list and how long it will stay on the list.
 (For example, the Department of Homeland Security recently extended the TPS designation for South Sudan through November 2, 2020.)
 It is entirely within the attorney general’s discretion as to whether a particular country will be designated as one whose nationals will qualify for TPS, and whether to extend the designation.
 Courts cannot review such decisions.
 TPS grantees are considered to be maintaining lawful status as nonimmigrants.